Wrongful Drug Arrests in Northampton: What Are The Implications?

 February 19, 2025

 In 2018, the John Hopkins School of Public Health did a study investigating the costs of simple drug possession crimes in Baltimore City.
-They found the cost per individual ranged from arrest to case was an average of $3,600, and with trial, the cost was an average of $6,000.
+They found the cost to the city per individual arrested was an average of $3,600, and with trial, the cost was an average of $6,000.

 While overall spending may vary in Massachusetts and based on population, Northampton is investing thousands of dollars into each individual’s arrests.
 From the data in the crime overview of 2023, the city could have spent up to an average of $174,000 in the year for wrongful drug arrests.
 Northampton police receive majority funding from local taxes paid for by residents in the city, meaning resident income is going towards the false arrests and accusations for drug possession crimes.